Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model

 In \citet{Friederichs18}, the authors fit a regression model to the predictor variables of the NWP model using a conditional Gumbel distribution for the marginals.
 Subsequently, the non-explained residuals are modeled as a bivariate Brown-Resnick process to account for the remaining spatial dependency structure.
 Similarly, \citet{Oesting16} use a bivariate, maximally stable Brown-Resnick process and Gumbel margins to directly model the dependency between forecasts and observed wind gust fields.

 \citet{Baran24} demonstrate, with reference to the example of 10 m wind speed, that the spatial interpolation of post-processing schemes can achieve a high level of skill at locations where observations are lacking.
 The interpolated model demonstrates superior skill compared to both a globally trained model and a locally trained model at each individual location.
-Consequently, it can be concluded that the spatial interpolation of postprocessing approaches effectively addresses the challenge of limited training data for postprocessing gridded data sets, due to the restricted number and irregular distribution of observation stations.
+Consequently, it can be concluded that the spatial interpolation of post-processing approaches effectively addresses the challenge of limited training data for post-processing gridded data sets, due to the restricted number and irregular distribution of observation stations.

-This paper presents an integration of the postprocessing approach originally proposed by \citet{Friederichs18} with the spatial hierarchical modeling techniques derived from the precipitation model developed by \citet{Cooley07}.
+This paper presents an integration of the post-processing approach originally proposed by \citet{Friederichs18} with the spatial hierarchical modeling techniques derived from the precipitation model developed by \citet{Cooley07}.
 We utilize the flexible implementation of latent process models, assuming conditional independence between maxima at two different locations.
 As wind gusts are typically very localized phenomena, the spatial dependency of maxima at two locations can be disregarded during modeling.
-Furthermore, our model is designed for spatial interpolation and incorporates spatio-temporal predictors for the GEV parameters, enabling us to interpolate the model to unobserved locations via kriging \citep{Stein99}.
-This provides comprehensive postprocessing across the entire NWP model domain.
+Furthermore, our model is designed for spatial interpolation and incorporates spatio-temporal predictors for the generalized extreme value distribution (GEV) parameters, enabling us to interpolate the model to unobserved locations via kriging \citep{Stein99}.
+This provides comprehensive post-processing across the entire NWP model domain.

-Our methodology is similar to the spatially adaptive Bayesian postprocessing approach by \citet{Moeller16} for ensemble temperature forecasts.
+Our methodology is similar to the spatially adaptive Bayesian post-processing approach by \citet{Moeller16} for ensemble temperature forecasts.
 It employs Gaussian Markov random fields and integrated nested Laplace approximations (INLA) of stochastic partial differential equations (SPDE) \citep{Rue09, Lindgren11}.
 However, as we investigate wind gusts, we are examining non-Gaussian distributed observations, and in addition, we are incorporating a spatially variable and non-stationary variance.
-Furthermore, our postprocessing approach is currently not designed for ensemble predictions, but it can be readily extended to ensemble postprocessing through the selection of suitable predictors, such as the ensemble mean.
+Furthermore, our post-processing approach is currently not designed for ensemble predictions, but it can be readily extended to ensemble post-processing through the selection of suitable predictors, such as the ensemble mean.

 The remainder of this paper is structured as follows.
 Sect.~\ref{sec:Data} presents the data used in this study and in Sect.~\ref{sec:Methods}, we present our model formulation.
 The methods used for training and evaluating the model are explained in Sect.~\ref{sec:Training}.
 Sect.~\ref{sec:Results} will show and discuss the results of the verification on observational data.
 Finally, we will conclude with a summary of our findings in Sect.~\ref{sec:Conclusions}.